lucteo/serializers/serializers.md

 ## Read/write access to a resource

 Let's assume we have a game for which we load data dynamically as the player explore the game world.
-Once the game data is loaded it is immutable.
+Once the game data is loaded, it is immutable.
 We might have multiple parts of the game reading the game data at the same time without any safety issue, but we cannot write the game data in parallel with any reads (or other writes).

-In the classic concurrency model this would be solved with a read-write mutex (shared mutex).
+In the classic concurrency model, this would be solved with a read-write mutex (shared mutex).
 With this paper, we can use `rw_serializer` to apply the same idea to senders.

 ```c++